How Do Drugs & Alcohol Affect the Endocrine System?

 How Drug Abuse Can Affect the Endocrine System

 Some drugs may have an effect on the endocrine system.
-Steroids and performance-enhancing drugs are known for causing both reversible and irreversible damage, according to the National Institute on Drug Abuse.
+Steroids and performance-enhancing drugs are known for causing both reversible and irreversible damage.
 Some of this damage includes beard growth and male pattern baldness in women, as well as shrinking of testicles and infertility in men.

 Hormones need to be released into the body in a timely manner, but some substances disrupt this process.
 Alcohol is a drug that can interrupt the endocrine system as it tries to do its job.
 For example, it causes: